Spherical Message Passing for 3D Graph Networks: Introduction

 \section{Introduction}

-In many real-world studies, structured objects such as molecules and proteins are naturally modeled as graphs~\cite{gori2005new,wu2018moleculenet,shervashidze2011weisfeiler,fout2017protein,liu2020deep,wang2020advanced}.
-With the advances of deep learning, graph neural networks (GNNs) have been developed for learning from graph data~\cite{kipf2016semi,velivckovic2017graph,xu2018powerful,gao2019graph,gao2020topology,Yuan:ICLR2020}.
-In~\citet{battaglia2018relational}, existing GNN methods have been unified to the general graph network (GN) framework and can be realized by message passing architectures~\cite{gilmer2017neural,sanchez2020learning}.
-The original GN framework is developed for regular graphs rather than 3D graphs.
-Generally, a 3D graph contains 3D coordinates for each node given in the Cartesian system along with the graph structure~\cite{liu2018n,townshend2019end,axelrod2020geom}.
-Different types of relative 3D information can be derived from 3D graphs, and they can be important in some applications, such as bond lengths and angles in molecular modeling.
+In many real-world studies, structured objects such as molecules are naturally modeled as graphs~\citep{gori2005new,wu2018moleculenet,shervashidze2011weisfeiler,fout2017protein,liu2020deep,wang2020advanced}.
+With the advances of deep learning, graph neural networks (GNNs) have been developed for learning from graph data~\citep{kipf2016semi,defferrard2016convolutional,velivckovic2017graph,zhang2018end,xu2018powerful,gao2019graph,Gao:KDD18,gao2020topology}.
+Currently, the message passing scheme~\citep{gilmer2017neural,sanchez2020learning,vignac2020building,battaglia2018relational} is one of the commonly used architectures for realizing GNNs.
+In this work, we aim at developing a novel message passing method for 3D graphs.
+Generally, a 3D molecular graph contains 3D coordinates for each atom given in the Cartesian system along with the graph structure~\citep{liu2018n,townshend2019end,axelrod2020geom}.
+Different types of relative 3D information can be derived from 3D molecular graphs, and they can be important in molecular learning, such as bond lengths, angles between bonds~\citep{schutt2017schnet,klicpera_dimenet_2020}.